adapt-it/adaptit/docs/Readme_Unicode_Version.txt

 Adapt It WX stores its adaptation documents in a special XML format that only Adapt It knows how to interpret.
 These XML format adaptation documents are stored in the project's "Adaptations" folder.
-You should not try to edit them directly in an editor.
+The data contained in these XML documents can be read with an editor, but you should not try to edit Adapt It's XML documents directly in an external editor or other word processor.

 Adapt It WX stores its knowledge bases also in a special XML format.
 Like its XML adaptation documents, these knowledge base files